Jerusalem Day: Religious observance

 Religious Zionists recite special holiday prayers with Hallel.
 The Chief Rabbinate of Israel ruled in favor of reciting Hallel with a blessing on this day.
-Rabbi Isser Yehuda Unterman, Ashkenazi chief rabbi at the time, explained this decision as follows: "When the state was declared [in 1948], we asked the Creater of the World a question, and we did not know if our way would succeed.
+Rabbi Isser Yehuda Unterman, Ashkenazi chief rabbi at the time, explained this decision as follows: "When the state was declared [in 1948], we asked the Creator of the World a question, and we did not know if our way would succeed.
 In the six days we received an answer!"
 Other rabbis (including Rabbis Ovadia Yosef and Joseph B. Soloveitchik) ruled that Hallel should or could be recited only without a blessing, either because Israel was still in danger, or for technical reasons.
 Today, various communities follow differing practices.

 Some Haredim (strictly Orthodox), who do not recognise the religious significance of the State of Israel, do not observe Yom Yerushalayim.
 Rabbi Moshe Feinstein maintained that adding holidays to the Jewish calendar was itself problematic.

 In 2015, Koren Publishers Jerusalem published a machzor dedicated to observance of Jerusalem Day and Independence Day.

 Reactions and concerns

 The settlement of Eastern Jerusalem and the claim of Jerusalem as a capital for the State of Israel is controversial among the left wing and the Arab population of Jerusalem, who regard it as a day marking the conquest of the West Bank and the Gaza Strip.

-One of the celebrations marking Jerusalem Day is a youth parade with flags known as Dance of Flags, which begins at Gan Sacher, winds through the streets of downtown Jerusalem, threads through the old city and ends with a gathering for a final prayer at the Western Wall.
-The parade is controversial, and violent interactions have been reported between Arabs and Israeli youth during the procession.

 In 2014, the Meretz political party submitted a bill to repeal the Jerusalem Day Law.